Jmz0127/Jmz0127/README.md

 ### Hi there 👋..

 - 🔭 I’m currently working through Bloom Institute of Technology (fka Lambda) Full Stack coursework
-- 🌱 I’m currently learning HTML, CSS, JS, ReactJS, Node, Python, and Solidity
+- 🌱 I’m currently learning HTML, CSS, JS, ReactJS, Node, Python, TypeScript, and Solidity
 - 👯 I’m looking to collaborate on Blockchain programming/web3 projects
 - 💬 Ask me about my dogs 🐶
 - 📫 How to reach me: cup and string (or Twitter works if you'd like a faster response)